MarvyGithub/Predictive-Modeling-of-Salary-Determinants-Using-Regularized-Regression/README.md

 This project develops a machine learning model to predict salary based on key factors such as job role, education, experience, company size, and location.
 The goal is to identify the most influential drivers of salary and build a robust predictive system.

 📊 Dataset
-~250,000 observations
+~250,000 observations.

 Features include:
-Job Title
+Job Title,
-Education Level
+Education Level,
-Experience
+Experience,
-Company Size
+Company Size,
-Location
+Location, and
-Skills Count
+Skills Count.

 🔍 Exploratory Data Analysis

 Key findings:

-Salary distribution is slightly right-skewed Experience shows a weak positive relationship Education shows a stronger structured relationship Location and company size show noticeable variation Skills count has minimal predictive power
+Salary distribution is slightly right-skewed, Experience shows a weak positive relationship, Education shows a stronger structured relationship, Location and company size show noticeable variation, Skills count has minimal predictive power

 ⚙️ Methodology

-Data split into training and test sets (80/20) Pipeline used to ensure consistent preprocessing One-Hot-Encoding applied to categorical variables Ridge Regression is used to: reduce overfitting handle multicollinearity
+Data split into training and test sets (80/20), Pipeline used to ensure consistent preprocessing, One-Hot-Encoding applied to categorical variables,

+Ridge Regression is used to:
+reduce overfitting,
+handle multicollinearity

 | Metric       | Value  |